How Do You Do Multiplication Fractions

 Professional Insight

 From a professional standpoint, understanding fractions is crucial for various STEM fields.
-Engineers use fractions in measurements and calculations for building structures, designing machines, and developing new technologies.
+Now, engineers use fractions in measurements and calculations for building structures, designing machines, and developing new technologies.
 Scientists use fractions in experiments and data analysis, whether they are measuring chemical compounds or analyzing statistical data.
 Financial analysts use fractions to calculate interest rates, investment returns, and other financial metrics.
 A solid foundation in fractions is essential for success in these and many other fields.

 Tips and Expert Advice